Clarity Systems

 If recurring confusion is slowing things down — internally or externally —

-we can talk through whether a clarity system would actually help.
+we can talk through what’s happening and whether a clarity system would help.

 Next step